 Building a service model

-A service model is a collection of components (also known as configuration items (CIs)) that represents a business service.
+A service model is a collection of configuration items (CIs) that represents a business service.
 A business service can have one or more business processes.
 Each business process can contain several functional applications, each of which can have multiple IT CIs.
-A service model will contain the processes, show how the CIs are interconnected.
+A service model contains the processes and shows how the CIs are interconnected.

 Service models have the following purposes for Infrastructure Management:

 - To be able to see how CI failures propagate and impact the upstream services.